Super Bowl 2021 ads: Here are the leaked commercials

 "They have had a heck of a year in a positive way," Gabor noted.
 "They were moving toward a model that was toward convenience and had a Chipotle app well before the pandemic — they were well positioned for the changing world."

-The ad's message focuses on environmentally friendly agriculture, tying into Chipotle's marketing efforts about sourcing food in responsible ways — and Gabor said that is likely to be a theme that scores with many consumers, given increasing concerns about climate change and the environment.
+The ad's message focuses on environmentally friendly agriculture, tying into Chipotle's marketing efforts about sourcing food in responsible ways — and Gabor said such "green marketing" is likely to be a theme that scores with many consumers, given increasing concerns about climate change and the environment.

 Another newcomer to the Super Bowl this year is DoorDash, which also saw a lift to its business this year amid the pandemic.
 With restaurants limiting or sometimes shutting indoor dining and consumers concerned about eating out because of the risk of virus exposure, millions more consumers turned to delivery apps such as DoorDash to order food.